verbb/formie/docs/guides/fields/creating-a-custom-option-source-provider.md

 Replace field types and query logic with your own data source.
 The important parts are `getBuilderConfig()` — what authors configure in the form builder — and `resolveOptions()` — what the front end and submit validation see.

-## Configure a field in the builder
+## Configure a Field in the Builder

 With the provider registered, authors can use it on a form: